top of page

 Understanding Speech Therapy for School-Age Children Who Stutter

 Therapy for school-age children and teens who stutter is quite different from therapy for preschoolers who stutter.
-With preschoolers, goals often focus primarily on helping the child speak more easily.
-Certainly, easier speech is still a relevant goal for many older children who stutter, but other goals become increasingly important as children grow.
+With preschoolers, goals often focus primarily on preventing negative reactions to stuttering and counseling caregivers through their concerns.
+Certainly, these are still relevant goals for many older children who stutter, but other goals become increasingly important as children grow.

 For example, therapy for school-age children and teens who stutter may also address their feelings about stuttering, the physical tension or struggle that they may experience during moments of stuttering, and, especially, the reactions of people in their environment.
 These factors cannot adequately be addressed if therapy focuses primarily or solely on fluency, so a broad-based approach to stuttering therapy is absolutely necessary.